 ECR benefits both the bank and the depositors.
 A customer with many banking transactions can save a noteworthy sum of cash or bank charges and service fees with ECR.
 On the other hand, it encourages customers to maintain a bigger balance with the bank, which helps the bank.

 Banks may use ECR to lower the fees that customers pay for banking services.
-Such as debit card fees, draft fees, loan processing fees and more.
-Thus, it benefits customers who regularly maintain more than the reserve balance in their account(s).
+Such as debit card fees, draft fees, loan processing fees, etc. Thus, it benefits customers who regularly maintain more than the reserve balance in their account(s).

 Banks, however, exercise discretion when it comes to giving the benefits of ECR to the customers.
 To ensure that they get the full benefit of the ECR, the depositors must note the charges they pay to the bank.

 Let’s take another example.
-Suppose ECR of Bank X is 2%, and Company A maintains a balance of $50,000.
+Suppose the ECR of Bank X is 2%, and Company A maintains a balance of $50,000.
 In this case, Company A will get $1,000 as a credit to offer bank charges.
-Meaning, if Bank X has a total monthly service charge of $1,500, then Company A will have to pay just $500.
+This means that if Bank X has a total monthly service charge of $1,500, then Company A will have to pay just $500.

 History of Earnings Credit Rate

-Banks, on the other hand, to prevent such outflow of funds, started offering earnings credit.
+On the other hand, to prevent such an outflow of funds, banks started offering earnings credit.
 This credit applied to bank fees for the commercial demand deposit account.
-Later, the Dodd-Frank Act did away the Regulation Q part that blocked “hard interest” on the DDA account.
+Later, the Dodd-Frank Act did away with the Regulation Q part that blocked “hard interest” on the DDA account.

 Features of Earnings Credit Rate